Rádio FM: Radio Head Awards

 Rádio FM began the tradition of awarding “radio heads” in 2009 when its listeners chose the best Slovak album of the year and another prize was awarded also by professional music critics.
 In the same year, the fourth channel of Slovak Radio introduced also a visual aspect by awarding statuettes.
 It was a tradition that the winners get a piece of work created by the artist Bety K. Majerníkova – a statuette with radio instead of the head.
 On 6 February 2009, the electro band Noisecut became the first winner of the Radio_Head Awards for the album Bliiizko and songwriter Ján Boleslav Kladivo received the critics' choice award for his album Rozhľadňa.

 The attractiveness of music awards and their increasing popularity brought some significant changes into the second edition.
 Next Radio_Head Awards brought three new categories added to the original award for Album of the Year and Album of the Year/Critics choice.
 In two voting rounds the listeners chose their favorites in the new categories Single of the Year, Newcomer of the Year and Best live act.
 Vetroplach and young band Billy Barman were the winners of the second edition and the main award went to the band Diego for their album Peripheries.
 The critics´ choice went to the electronic project The Autumnist.
 The gala evening was hosted by the moderators Baláž and Hubinák from the most favourite show of Rádio FM and ten bands performed live on stage.

 The third edition of Radio_Head Awards took place on 18 February 2011 in public.

 Media

 Rádio FM is one of the pioneers in podcasting technology and mobile phone applications on the Slovak media market and also makes strong use of the potential of social network communities such as Facebook or Twitter.

 Frequencies

-Slovak Radio broadcasts on frequencies with a note at the time from 6:00 to 18:00 (SRo 5) Radio Patria programme in Hungarian.
+Frequencies with limited hours of operations noted above are used for Hungarian-language Radio Patria service at other times.